khamidieh/predict_tc/README.md

 library(xgboost)
 library(CHNOSZ)
 ```
-You need to do this *EVERY* time you start a new R session.
+One more time: You need to do this *EVERY* time you start a new R session.

 **Step (4)**